2021 Samoan constitutional crisis: Aftermath

 On 24 July the new government met with senior public servants to plan the transition process.
-The Prime Minister announced that the government would move into its offices on 27 July, that parliament would meet at the earliest opportunity to pass an emergency budget.
+The prime minister announced that the government would move into its offices on 27 July, that parliament would meet at the earliest opportunity to pass an emergency budget.
 The government held its first cabinet meeting on 27 July.

-Following the court ruling, former Prime Minister Tuila'epa Sa'ilele Malielegaoi assumed the role of opposition leader.
+Following the court ruling, former prime minister Tuila'epa Sa'ilele Malielegaoi assumed the role of opposition leader.
 He continued to question the judgement of the Court of Appeal, led protests against the judiciary, and called for the resignation of all the Supreme Court justices.
 In August 2021 he called on HRPP supporters to assemble at parliament when it first sits to "defend the Constitution".

-On 2 September 2021 Attorney-General Savalenoa Mareva Betham Annandale was dismissed from office due to her disrespect for the Supreme Court and her failure to defend the judiciary.
+On 2 September 2021 Attorney-general Savalenoa Mareva Betham Annandale was dismissed from office due to her disrespect for the Supreme Court and her failure to defend the judiciary.
 She was replaced by Law Society president Su'a Hellene Wallwork.
 On 17 September 2021 Clerk of the Legislative Assembly Tiatia Graeme Tualaulelei was also dismissed.

 The first meeting of the Legislative Assembly was scheduled for 14 September 2021.
 In the leadup to the sitting, Speaker Papali’i Li’o Taeu Masipau banned HRPP members from attending after they refused to be sworn in by him.
 Threats against political leaders, including FAST Deputy Leader Laauli Leuatea Polataivao, saw the parliamentary precinct locked down, public access prohibited, and the courts closed.
 HRPP MPs were forbidden entry on both 14 and 15 September, and on 15 September the police threatened to disperse them by force.
-On 16 September 2021 the Supreme Court declared that the speaker has an obligation to administer the oath of allegiance, and ordered him to swear in the HRPP MPs.
+On 16 September 2021 the Supreme Court declared that the speaker has an obligation to administer the oath of allegiance to elected parliamentarians, and ordered him to swear in the HRPP MPs.
 The MPs were sworn in on 17 September.